Home / Military History / Roman Corvus: How Rome...

 3. Board with legionaries

-4. Overpower the enemy ship crew and gain control of their ship
+4. Overpower the enemy ship's crew and capture the vessel

 How the Corvus Changed Naval Warfare